 We’ve already explained that a single-column layout works best.
 However, you should also consider information architecture, or how information is organized and presented.
-Always start with the simplest information (name, email, etc.) and move on to the types of info a user might have to think about or look up (number of company employees, credit card numbers, etc.).
+Always start with the simplest information (name, email address, etc.) and move on to the types of info a user might have to think about or look up (number of company employees, zip code, credit card numbers, etc.).

 Time-saving is one of the most critical form design best practices.

 Are you confused about the difference between autofill and autocomplete?
 Auto-fill is a feature that users can enable or disable in their selected browser.
 In contrast, autocomplete is the feature of predictive text that needs to be coded into the form.